shaise/FreeCAD_FastenersWB/README.md

                          by inner or outer thread diameter
 * V0.2.06  02 Aug 2015:  Added hole diameter calculator helper.
 * V0.2.05  01 Aug 2015:  Option to select type of screw for countersunk holes.
-* V0.2.03  30 Jul 2015:  Seperate option for grouping icons as toolbars or as drop-down buttons
+* V0.2.03  30 Jul 2015:  Separate option for grouping icons as toolbars or as drop-down buttons
 * V0.2.01  28 Jul 2015:  Update to Ulrich's V2.0 screw maker. many more screws, and nuts with threads!
 * V0.1.04  21 Jul 2015:  Drop-down buttons can be enabled in Preferences unser Fasteners.
 * V0.1.03  15 Jul 2015:  Disable drop-down buttons.
 It will be used only when screw items count will be too big.